Pratãtyasamutpàdàdivibhaïganirdeèasåtram 1

 together with a great Community of monks, with twelve-hundred and fifty monks.

-There the Gracious One addressed (the monks, saying):
+There the Fortunate One addressed (the monks, saying):

 listen to it, apply your minds thoroughly and well, and I will speak.